dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 Candidate methods for implementation by the Emitter **MUST** be partial and not have an implementation part yet.
 Their containing types **MUST** also be partial and have at least one FTable source specified.

-The Emitter **MUST** be able to be invoked as either a Roslyn Source Generator, which runs embedded in the Roslyn compiler; or via the SilkTouch CLI, which runs outside of the usual compilation process.
-If invoked as a Roslyn Source Generator, it **MUST** run in parallel with other SilkTouch source generators.
+The Emitter **MUST** be able to be invoked via the SilkTouch CLI, which runs outside of the usual compilation process.

 ### Function Tables (FTables)